enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 NOTE TO RFC EDITOR: to be removed before publication.

+## Changes in -01

+* Clarify handling of removal, as well as provide recommendations for address lifetime.
+* Add use-cases and suitability.
+Increase clarity on the use-cases for hosts as well as the alternative.

 ## Prior to -00

 * Removed priority and made it very clear that this is in-addition to temporary addresses and does not require clients to use these as a source address.